 The ethereal geometry of this heirloom pi shawl conjures stars wheeling overhead and trees reflected in water.
-Worked in Plains, it makes a beautiful throw to display in your home or an exquisite shawl for dressy occasions.
-Lucca is a meditative knit, worked from the center outward with each successive ring bringing a new pattern to freshen your interest.
-All motifs are charted.
-The edging is knitted on by working back and forth, joining each row to the live stitches all around the circle to complete the shawl.
+Worked in Vale, it makes a beautiful throw to display in your home or an exquisite shawl for dressy occasions.
+Lucca is a meditative knit, with each successive ring bringing a new pattern to freshen your interest.

 Please note: the stitch patterns in this garment are charted only.